Enabling someone you trust to make decisions for you, or act on your behalf

 A person isn’t to be treated as unable to make a decision unless all practicable steps to help him or her do so have been taken without success

-A person isn’t to be treated as unable to make a decision merely because he or she makes an unwise decision.
+A person isn’t to be treated as unable to make their own decisions merely because he or she makes an unwise decision.

 An act done, or decision made, under the Act for or on behalf of a person who lacks capacity must be done, or made, in his or her best interests